Skip to main content

 #

-Pre-loading the model into the Docker image
+Pre-loading models into the Docker image

 #

 The Whisper large-v3 model is 2.9 GB.
 Downloading it at runtime is slow and unreliable — and if you’re running the container on a machine with spotty internet, it might fail entirely.
-I bake the model directly into the Docker image:
+I bake the model directly into the Docker image.
+The v2 image also pre-downloads alignment models, the diarization model, and the Dutch fine-tuned ASR model, bringing the total image size to about 20 GB.
+It builds once and is cached after that.
+Every transcription run starts with all models ready to go.

 Vocabulary prompt files